 Statistically, people with the following conditions are also more likely to develop empyema.

 The first step to diagnosing empyema is a chest X-ray.
-An X-ray can only identify empyema when there is a specific amount of fluid in the pleural cavity, however.
+An X-ray can only identify empyema when there is a specific amount

 If the doctor suspects there is liquid in the pleural cavity after a chest X-ray, they will carry out an ultrasound.
 Ultrasounds are more sensitive and better at detecting fluid in the pleural cavity.